JuliaRoadmap/DoctreePages.jl/docs/en/guidelines.md

 ## Code Block Format
 * Language name should not be empty.
 Use `plain` instead.
 * Use `insert-html` to insert HTML.
+* Use `hide` to let something show only after clicking a button.
+* Use `encoded` to tag that something has been encode, and parsing is still done assuming the format is Markdown.
 * Use `is-xxx` to insert markdown which will be shown iff `localStorage.getItem("is-xxx") == "true"`.
 A setting page shall be given for readers using `insert-html` block.

 `insert-fill` inserts a gap-filling answer board.
 Use TOML: